rxliuli/openai-api-proxy/README.md

    }'
 ```

-And can be used in OpenAI’s official SDK, for example:
+And it can be used in OpenAI's official SDK, for example:

 ```ts
 const openai = new OpenAI({